lpelos/acoustic-challenge/README.md

 # Acoustic Code Challenge

-This is a code challenge made for [Acoustic](https://acoustic.co/) which consists in SPA applications that consumes Acoustic Content APIs and render the content returned using different front-end techologies such as React and Angular.
+This is a code challenge made for [Acoustic](https://acoustic.co/) which consists in SPA applications that consumes Acoustic Content APIs and renders the content returned using different front-end techologies such as React and Angular.

 To be able to run these projects locally, it's highly recommended that you use